webinzicht/turnstile-for-gutenverse-forms/README.md

 ## Support

 Enjoying this plugin?

-If it saved you time, you can support the project here:
+If it saved you some time:

 ☕ <a href="https://www.buymeacoffee.com/wizmark" rel="nofollow">
   <img src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Donate-yellow" alt="Buy Me a Coffee" />
 </a>

 Your support makes a big difference!!

 Cheers,
 Mark